Last Chance Job Fair

 - Already have an account?
 Log in and follow the next steps:

-- Click on Events (via the top menu bar), then click the Career Fair button, followed by the "Fall 2022 Career & Internship Fair" event.
+- Click on Events (via the top menu bar), then click the Career Fair button, selecting the event of interest

 If you have issues with Handshake or registration, please contact the Career & Professional Development Center.